- What is Window Condensation?

 In an enclosed setting, steam exacerbates condensation.
 As such, the steam from your shower that fogs up your bathroom mirror can also spread throughout your house.
 Even when you maintain a warm indoor temperature, your window panes will generally be the coldest surfaces in any given room because the glass will have direct contact with the outside air.
 Unlike walls, which have inner and outer panels separated by insulation-filled cavities, window panes are the most vulnerable feature when it comes to outdoor temperatures.

-Under certain circumstances, condensation can indicate the quality of your windows.
+Under certain circumstances, condensation on windows can indicate the quality of them.

 The Basics: What Is Window Condensation?